braintree/pg_ha_migrations/README.md

 safe_add_concurrent_partitioned_index :partitioned_table, [:column1, :column2], name_suffix: "index_suffix"
 ```

+Notes:

-Note: this method does not support sub-partitioning.
+- this method does not support sub-partitioning
+- this method runs multiple DDL statements non-transactionally
+  - creating / attaching an index on a child table could fail, resulting in an error and an invalid index on the parent table

 #### safe\_add\_unvalidated\_check\_constraint